General

 While the College will assist you, strong designs typically incorporate simplicity, symbolism, and adherence to heraldic traditions.

-To ensure consistency and adherence to the College’s standards, all artwork used in grants and registrations is to be completed solely by the College’s two appointed artists: Herald Master Kingsley, as the official artist of the College, and Tania Crossingham, the honorary herald painter.
+To ensure consistency and adherence to the College’s standards, all artwork used in grants and registrations is to be completed solely by the College’s two appointed artists: Herald Master Kingsley, as the official artist of the College, and Tania Crossingham, the College's Herald Painter.

 What is an exemplification of arms?